-The global tally of coronavirus (COVID-19) infection has crossed the 5,000,000-mark.
-When this article was last updated, there were more than 5,016,000 confirmed cases of coronavirus around the world.
-The death toll from the potentially deadly virus had crossed 328,000 on the last count, with more than 93,000 deaths being recorded in the US alone.
+The global tally of coronavirus (COVID-19) infection has crossed the 14 million mark.
+When this article was last updated, there were more than 14,107,000 confirmed cases of coronavirus around the world.
+The death toll from the potentially deadly virus had crossed 602,500 on the last count, with more than 141,000 deaths being recorded in the US alone.

-The largest number of confirmed cases have been reported from the United States, Russia, the United Kingdom, and Brazil.
-European nations of Spain, Italy, France, and Germany are some of the other countries witnessing a frightening COVID-19 surge.
-Slovenia, meanwhile, has declared an end to its coronavirus pandemic.
+The largest number of confirmed cases have been reported from the United States, Brazil, India, Russia, and Peru.
+South Africa, Mexico, Chile, and the United Kingdom are some of the other countries witnessing a frightening COVID-19 surge.

 The researchers at Johns Hopkins University (JHU), Maryland, US, created the above online dashboard in January 2020 to track the spread of the virus across the globe.
 You can bookmark this map to see live coronavirus updates.
 The interactive map, which tracks the Coronavirus pandemic in near real-time, collects suspected and confirmed case data from multiple government sources.